vrk-kpa/suomifi-ui-components/src/core/Form/SearchInput/SearchInput.md

 ### Search suggestions

 You can provide search suggestions for the user using the `autosuggest` and `suggestions` props.
 The suggestions are shown in a popover list under the input field.
+Provide a descriptive `suggestionHintText` to let screen reader users know there will be a suggestion list under the component, as the usual accessible pattern is not available for search input component.
+Also provide `ariaOptionsAvailableText` to inform screen reader users about the updating amount of suggestions.

 When the user selects a suggestion from the list, the `onSuggestionSelected` callback gets called with the `uniqueId` of the element.

-It's recommended to use debounce on fetching the suggestions to avoid fetchin on every keypress.
+It's recommended to use debounce on fetching the suggestions to avoid unnecessary fetches.
+Do not use debounce prop of the component for this purpose.

 ```jsx
 import { SearchInput } from 'suomifi-ui-components';